Yaku (Japanese mahjong): Open and closed hands

+The only time a player can call an opponent's discard and still have their hand remain closed is when they are calling the winning tile.
+For scoring purposes (specifically the "Three / Four Concealed Triplets" yakus), the group with the winning called tile is considered open, but the overall hand stays closed (menzenchin 門前清 or menzen 門前).

 List of yaku

 The following is a list of all the yaku, their names in English and Japanese, their han values, and any special conditions related to them.
 They are listed here in groups according to the underlying patterns that define the yaku.
 Example hands are given, but often, many other arrangements are possible for each yaku.
 All yaku can be divided into seven basic categories, depending on the dominant feature.
 The features are as follows: patterns based on sequences, patterns based on triplets/quads, patterns based on terminals/honors, patterns based on suits, maximum-value hands (yakuman), lucky circumstances, and special criteria.